bodywork-ml/bodywork-docs/docs/user_guide.md

 ## Testing Workflows Locally

 Workflows can be triggered locally from the command line, with the workflow-controller logs streamed to your terminal.
-In this mode of operation, the workflow controller is operating on your local machine, but it is still orchestrating containers on Kubernetes remotely.
+In this mode of operation, the workflow-controller is operating on your local machine, but it is still orchestrating containers on Kubernetes remotely.
 It will still clone your project from the specified branch of the Bodywork project's Git repository, and delete it when finished.

 For the example project used throughout this user guide, the CLI command for triggering the workflow locally using the `master` branch of the remote Git repository, would be as follows,